Amy Pond: Reception

 Chris Haydon of Den of Geek argued that Amy was "much more than the supposed eye candy many journalists unfairly referred to her as, or indeed much more than a female human to accompany the Gallifreyan Time Lord.
 She is far more three-dimensional and developed than the pre-existing judgements made her out to be".
 He also praised Gillan's acting abilities and the way her relationship with Rory helped "render [her] character into something quite special".
 The Daily Telegraph's Michael Hogan considered Amy "the joint best assistant of the rebooted Who era – far superior to Catherine Tate and Freema Agyeman, equally as excellent as Billie Piper".
 He also praised her relationship with the Doctor, saying that they were "totally believable as best friends".
 Patrick Mulkern of Radio Times praised Amy for being "cheerfully free...of the emotional baggage that mired her predecessors" and also reacted positively to her attempted seduction of the Doctor.
 SFX named Amy and Rory the second-best science fiction and fantasy romance.
 In 2012, leading up to her departure, Martin wrote that Gillan's acting had improved, becoming less of "a rootless collection of personality traits and enunciated sentence peaks" and someone more rounded.
-He also noted that Amy was unique because so much had happened to her and she became intwined in the Doctor's life, which allowed the audience to see her "develop and change".
+He also noted that Amy was unique because so much had happened to her and she became entwined in the Doctor's life, which allowed the audience to see her "develop and change".

 The Guardian's Krystina Nellis argued that Amy functioned more as a plot prop than a strong female character, citing the importance of giving birth to River Song.
 Charlie Jane Anders of io9, while positive towards her relationship with Rory, opined that Amy was still "a bit of a cartoon character" in "The Wedding of River Song", believing that her killing Madame Kovarian was "no substitute" for dealing with what Kovarian had done to her child.
+Sarah Barrett from The Mary Sue had mixed feelings about Amy's storyline regarding the birth of River, particularly due to its dark nature.
+Screen Rant's Kayleigh Banks criticised problematic elements of Amy and Rory's characterizations, particularly how "her character seem as if she couldn't function without (the Doctor)", her "careers were randomly wedged" and "reduced to a typical damsel in distress" (especially her family, who is strangely never seen again after being restored).
+Gillan repeatedly defended Moffat's writing for her character in a rebuke against claims of misogyny in Moffat's writing.

 The character has gone on to be referenced in popular culture.
-American supernatural drama Supernaturals seventh season "The Girl Next Door" (2011), a character played by Jewel Staite operates under the alias Amy Pond.
+In American drama Supernatural's seventh season episode "The Girl Next Door" (2011), a character played by Jewel Staite operates under the alias Amy Pond.
 Digital Spy felt the Doctor Who reference was "rather random", while IGN "loved" the shoutout.